 Spans of Care

 - A Director (staff person) is directing hundreds and thousands

 Apprenticeship is the fundamental unit of leadership development.
 Every leader at every level at Community has an apprentice.
 Unless you as a leader have an apprentice in some capacity and you are modeling this to the people in your churches or your teams, you're not going to be able to increase your leadership pipeline.

 John Maxwell says, “Leadership is influence.”
 So when people ask, “What is a leader?” it's someone who has influence over another person.
 At the end of the day, when I invite somebody onto the leadership path, I'm asking them to have influence over others according to the model set forth in Exodus.

 Patrick O’Connell is passionate about helping people start new things for the Kingdom.
-He didn’t grow up in church.
-He dabbled in atheism and was a committed agnostic for many years.
-He eventually found his way back to God.
-He helped plant a network of churches in Kansas City.
+A man who didn’t grow up in church, he dabbled in atheism and was a committed agnostic for many years.
+He eventually found his way back to God, and helped plant a network of churches in Kansas City.
 It was there he began coaching and training church planters.
 He wants to leverage his knowledge, experiences and understanding of church planting and Kingdom to help people find and follow Jesus.
-Today he does this as Director of NewThing.
+Today, he does this as Director of NewThing.
 Patrick has served in the U.S. Army, graduated from the University of Illinois at Chicago and received a Master in Missional Church Movements from Wheaton College.
-He’s married to Nancy, and they have three great kids.
+He’s married to Nancy and has three kids.
 He likes to run, read, and hang out with friends and family.